aramis-lab/clinica/docs/Pipelines/T1_FreeSurfer.md

 - `BIDS_DIRECTORY` is the input folder containing the dataset in a [BIDS](../BIDS.md) hierarchy.
 - `CAPS_DIRECTORY` is the output folder containing the results in a [CAPS](../CAPS/Introduction.md) hierarchy.

+with specific options :

+- -raa/--recon_all_args : For people familiar with FreeSurfer, we compute the normalized data on the FreeSurfer atlas (FsAverage) with the `-qcache` option from `recon-all`.
+    If you want to add some custom flags, you can do it in Clinica with this option.
+For example : `--recon_all_args="-bigventricles -qcache"`.
+    **Please note that `=` is compulsory.**
+- -ap/--atlas_path : In case you wish to use another atlas, specify its folder path with this option.
+Your atlas will need to be in FreeSurfer `gcs` format (e.g `hemisphere.atlasname_6p0.gcs`).
+The results will be stored in the same folder as the original results with additional files in `labels`, `stats` and `regional measures`.
+- -overwrite/--overwrite_outputs : Force the overwrite of output files in the CAPS folder with this option.

 ??? info "Optional parameters common to all pipelines"
     --8<-- "snippets/pipelines_options.md"

-!!! note
+!!! note "Computational time"
     The computational time for one subject is around 10–15 hours depending on your CPU and the quality of your input T1.
     Please be aware that even though the pipeline runs in parallel, processing many subjects (e.g. ADNI dataset) is time consuming.

-!!! note
-    For people familiar with FreeSurfer, we compute the normalized data on the FreeSurfer atlas (FsAverage) with the `-qcache` option from `recon-all`.
-    If you want to add some custom flags, you can do it in Clinica with the `--recon_all_args` flag (e.g. `--recon_all_args="-bigventricles -qcache"`).
-    Please note that `=` is compulsory (this is not the case for other flags).

-!!! note
-    If you wish to obtain your results with another atlas, you can specify the option -ap/--atlas_path with the path to the atlas folder.
-Your atlas will need to be in FreeSurfer `gcs` format (e.g `hemisphere.atlasname_6p0.gcs`).
-The results will be stored in the same folder as the original results (additional files in `labels`, `stats` and `regional measures`).

 --8<-- "snippets/known_issues.md:center-nifti"